She-Devils on Wheels: Plot

 Among all this, Honey Pot steps outside the building for some fresh air and is waylaid by the spineless male gang.
-The next morning, the male gang returns Honey Pot back to the Maneaters hideout and flee.
+The next morning, the male gang returns Honey Pot back to the Man-Eaters' hideout and flee.
 All of the ladies, including Queen, are horrified by Honey Pot's appearance of her bruised face which is covered in blood, as well as a large ring literally nailed through her nose.
-Also with the near-dead Honey Pot is a note from Joe Boy threatening the Maneaters with further retribution should they start another brawl with them.
+Also with the near-dead Honey Pot is a note from Joe Boy threatening the Man-Eaters with further retribution should they start another brawl with them.

-After dropping off Honey Pot at a local hospital, Queen and the rest of the Maneaters head out in search of Honey Pot's assailants, including Joe Boy.
+After dropping off Honey Pot at a local hospital, Queen and the rest of the Man-Eaters head out in search of Honey Pot's assailants, including Joe Boy.
 The vigilante girls first head to a bar where Joe Boy is said to hang out at.
 The bartender refuses to disclose any information about Joe Boy's whereabouts and he gets severely beaten by the angry gang leader.
 Queen customizes the bartender's face with her trademark bike chain belt.

-Two of the Maneaters, Whitey and Terry, spot Joe Boy and some of his gang at a local restaurant and report back to Queen, who arranges an ambush.
-Whitey and Terry return to the restaurant where they slash Joe Boy's tires of his car.
+Two of the Man-Eaters, Whitey and Terry, spot Joe Boy and some of his gang at a local restaurant and report back to Queen, who arranges an ambush.
+Whitey and Terry return to the restaurant where they slash the tires of Joe Boy's car.
 When Joe Boy confronts them, Whitey sprays bug spray into Joe Boy's face and she and Terry take off on one motorcycle.
 Joe Boy takes Terry's motorcycle and gives chase.

 However, this is all part of Queen's plan as she, always on top of the situation, had told Whitey and Terry to initiate a confrontation that will engage Joe Boy in a pursuit.
-As planned, Joe Boy follows Whitey and Terry along a road where Queen, Karen, Supergirl, Ginger, Delta, and the rest of the Maneaters lay in wait.
+As planned, Joe Boy follows Whitey and Terry along a road where Queen, Karen, Supergirl, Ginger, Delta, and the rest of the Man-Eaters lie in wait.
 Queen and the gang string along the road a nearly invisible wire.
 Whitey and Terry stop short, but Joe Boy unwittingly forges ahead and is literally decapitated by the wire, and his severed head goes flying.
 Exalted, Queen drops her trademark belt beside Joe Boy's headless corpse.

 Afterwards, Ted approaches Karen one final time to persuade her to abandon the gang.
-Predictably, Karen again refuses and rides off with Queen and the rest of the Maneaters as they pack up from their hideout and ride out of town, leaving Ted alone and bewildered.
+Predictably, Karen again refuses and rides off with Queen and the rest of the Man-Eaters as they pack up from their hideout and ride out of town, leaving Ted alone and bewildered.
 Before riding out of Medley for any other town to hide out in and terrorize, Queen and the gang return to the scene of the crime to retrieve her chain belt that she left by Joe Boy's corpse only to find the town's entire police force there waiting for them.
-Threatened at gunpoint, Queen and all of the Maneaters are arrested for Joe Boy's murder.
+Threatened at gunpoint, Queen and all of the Man-Eaters are arrested for Joe Boy's murder.